Phase Two of Marketing Your Behavioral Health Company

 The organic listings for individual treatment centers are highlighted in green and the other listing types are in red.
 Organic Local Listings are mostly driven by your Google Business profile page as well as your profile on other directories.
 Traditional SEO practices also help elevate your ranking in organic Local Listings.

-Traditional SEO helps rank your pages for the non-local Organic Listings.
+Traditional SEO helps rank your pages for non-local Organic Listings.
 Over time, Google has pushed these listings lower on the page, making room on top for maps, local listings, featured questions, and other listing types that Google considers more relevant.

 This illustrates that even if you have top organic listing for a particular keyword phrase, the searcher has to scroll down once or twice to find your listing.